UniTracker: Learning Universal Whole-Body Motion Tracker for Humanoid Robots: INTRODUCTION

-To address this limitation, we propose UniTracker, a unified and expressive whole-body tracking framework that introduces a Conditional Variational Autoencoder (CVAE) into the student policy.
-By explicitly modeling a structured latent space conditioned on future motion references, the policy learns to generate diverse and high-fidelity behaviors even under partial observations.
-From a probabilistic perspective, the latent variable captures ambiguity in the mapping from observations to actions, enabling the policy to approximate a distribution over plausible motor behaviors rather than collapsing to a single deterministic output.
+To address the aforementioned limitations of existing teacher-student frameworks, we introduce UniTracker, a unified and expressive whole-body tracking framework that integrates a Conditional Variational Autoencoder (CVAE)~\citep{sohn2015learning} into the student policy architecture.
+By explicitly modeling a structured latent space conditioned on future motion references, UniTracker enables the policy to generate diverse and high-fidelity behaviors even under partial observations.
+From a probabilistic standpoint, the latent variable captures the inherent ambiguity in the mapping from observations to actions, allowing the policy to model a distribution over plausible motor behaviors rather than collapsing to a single deterministic output.
+This capability enhances motion expressiveness and significantly improves generalization across diverse and unseen motion patterns.

-Unlike prior works that directly include reference signals into the policy input, our approach encourages semantic abstraction by guiding behavior generation through latent intention modeling.
-We further demonstrate that design choices such as residual KL formulation, latent dimension, and future window size significantly influence both training stability and downstream performance.
-Our training dataset is derived from the PHC-filtered AMASS corpus, which removes overly aggressive motions and improves real-world policy viability.
+In addition, the CVAE-based framework also effectively addresses the challenge of missing global context—often manifested as orientation drift and other global inconsistencies during deployment.
+To this end, we employ task-aware feature modeling during training: the encoder is trained using privileged, globally informative observations to infer a structured latent representation, while a prior network is concurrently trained based only on the partial observations available at deployment time.
+The two distributions are aligned via a KL divergence objective.
+As a result, although the final deployed policy operates under partial observability, it benefits from a latent space informed by global context during training.
+This implicit incorporation of global information leads to more coherent and globally consistent behaviors in real-world settings.

+While this CVAE-based universal policy demonstrates strong performance across a wide range of motions, it is neither necessary nor realistic to expect it to perfectly track all possible reference sequences—particularly those that are rare, highly dynamic, or lie far outside the training distribution.
+To accommodate such challenging cases, we introduce a fast adaptation phase that fine-tunes the universal policy in a task-specific manner.
+Leveraging the expressiveness and generality of the base policy, this adaptation process enables rapid specialization with minimal training time.
+Moreover, our framework supports both single-sequence adaptation and batch-mode adaptation, allowing for scalable refinement when dealing with multiple difficult motions.
+This final phase complements the universal policy by extending its practical applicability to edge cases, and highlights the modularity and flexibility of our overall three-stage training framework.